PaulKlinger/Enhance-GoodReads-Export/README.md

 # Enhance GoodReads Export

 A small tool to add additional data to a GoodReads library export file (.csv) by parsing the website.

-Currently adds reading dates (start and finish, including re-readings) and genres When analyzing the export file in [Bookstats](https://almoturg.com/bookstats/) this data is used to show additional / more accurate graphs (e.g. favorite genres, better pages / day stats,...)
+Currently adds reading dates (start and finish, including re-readings) and genres.

+When analyzing the export file in [Bookstats](https://almoturg.com/bookstats/) this data is used to show additional / more accurate graphs (e.g. favorite genres, better pages / day stats,...)

 Currently only works with separate GoodReads login (i.e. email and password, not via e.g. facebook).

 **[For Windows users there is a standalone executable version with a graphical user interface.](https://github.com/PaulKlinger/Enhance-GoodReads-Export/releases/download/v0.1/enhance_goodreads_export.exe)**